snok/django-auth-adfs/docs/oauth2_explained.rst

 What's important is that it's only an **authorization** framework.
 It only tells you what the user is allowed to do but it doesn't tell you who the user is.
-At it's core, there's nothing in the protocol that gives you info about the user.
+At its core, there's nothing in the protocol that gives you info about the user.

 To solve this, there's the `OpenID Connect <https://openid.net/specs/openid-connect-core-1_0.html>`__ framework.